colemickens/chefi/README.md

 I can't emphasize enough what a fantastic resource this is.
 Real patterns for building real apps in Rust with great examples and links for further reading and more elaborate examples.
 Thanks **@zsiciar** ([twitter](https://twitter.com/zsiciar)/[github](https://github.com/zsiciarz))!

+Another big thank you to @Ralith!

+Ralith suggestions:
+ - "make a helper function to log an error_chain error in all it's proper glory"